sigmaenigma/django-base/README.md

 pip install -r requirements.txt
 ```

-Check Version
+Check Django Version installed
 ```bash
 django-admin --version
 ```

-Create a Project (no hyphens)
+Create a Project (no hyphens). `projectname` is the name of your app.
 ```bash
 django-admin startproject projectname
 ```